Forricide/still-feel-alive/Chapter 14.md

 It's a minute before the response.
 She doesn't even bother to show herself on the screen, speaking through a disembodied voice: "That is acceptable.
 It will detonate quickly; be careful.
 Go in two minutes."

 "Okay.
 Hey, you hear that?
 T-minus two minutes."
-The boy pulls a phone out of his pocket. "
+The boy pulls a phone out of his pocket.
+"I'll keep track.
+You, uh, prepare?"

+He stares down at the phone, not looking around the room.
+She takes the chance to breathe.

+The stench is overpowering.

+Her head hurts.

+She thinks of a woman she met, once.
+A businesswoman of some sort, or perhaps a lawyer.
+A role model.
+What would she say, if she saw all of this?

+This...

+This *monster*.

+It stares at her, and she stares back, frozen.
+She can still smell that disgusting taste of death, lingering in her nose and sticking to the back of her throat.
+It fits this picture better than the last one.